hansoh0/SimpleKeylogger/README.md

 # SimpleKeylogger

-A linux keylogger written by @saucecan (https://www.github.com/saucecan).
+A linux keylogger written by @hansoh0 (https://www.github.com/hansoh0).
 This program should be run with elevated privileges and can be ran as a chron job or daemon to capture keystrokes.
 Be sure to modify the path of the logfile.